The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line gets blocked by mold, algae or bugs, the water that collects on the evaporator coil won’t be able to flush away.
-This can cause a flooded home, water damage and the growth of mold and mildew.
-To avoid this, the float switch located close to your indoor evaporator coil will stop the system when it detects that the drain line has become blocked.
+If the line that drains condensation is clogged with mold, algae or snails the line won’t flush out the water that’s collected by your evaporator coil in cooling.
+This can cause a flooded home, water damage and the growth of mildew and mold.
+To prevent this from happening, the float switch located near the indoor evaporator will shut off the system when it detects that the drain line is clogged.